Where Some Ideas Are Stranger Than Others...

 You Say Bison, I Say Buffalo

-Plains First Nations derived an extraordinary range of material goods from the bison, yet this is far from all that the animals provided.
+Plains First Nations derived an extraordinary range of material goods from the bison, yet this is far from all that the animals provide.
 By observing the bison, it was possible to learn many principles for living well.
 For example, the bison moved regularly over the landscape, avoiding overgrazing and excessive waste accumulation.
 The average size of a band was similar to that of bison herds when not travelling on their annual migration, and when the herd moved on it was guided by the highest ranking female bison.
 If weaker members of their herd were threatened by predators, the rest of the bison worked together, forming a circle around their vulnerable kin, facing outward to deal with the threat.

 First the fur trade indirectly put greater pressure on the bison herds as people began to hunt for bison specifically to trade for european goods.
 They were not dependent on european goods in and of themselves, but the Hudson's Bay Company especially tended to set up 'trading chiefs,' individual males whom they fitted with expensive clothes and gifts of goods in return for seeing to it that their followers traded exclusively with the company.
 Such chiefs held considerable prestige.
 Ambition was a major reason for an Indigenous man and his family to choose to participate in the fur trade.
 In addition the burgeoning numbers of hivernant Métis added to the number of regular bison hunters.